isc-projects/kea/doc/sphinx/arm/install.rst

 ``apt install isc-kea`` after upgrading, which will install all of the relevant subpackages that make up Kea.

-This upgrade path issue does not apply to RPM and Alpine systems; however, customers with ISC support contracts who experience difficulties with upgrading past 2.3.1 are invited to open a ticket in their support queue.
-Other users are encouraged to describe their situation on the kea-users mailing list for best-effort support from other list members.
+This upgrade path issue does not apply to RPM and Alpine systems.

+Customers with ISC support contracts who experience difficulties with upgrading are invited to open a ticket in their support queue.
+Other users are encouraged to describe their situation on the `kea-users mailing list <https://lists.isc.org/mailman/listinfo/kea-users>`_ for best-effort support from other list members.

 .. _install-hierarchy: